sophiarora/CreditCardViz/README.md

 This app require installing python3 or above to view the app.

 ## Play the app
-To play with the app clone this repo and run
+To play with the app clone this repo and run the following command line within the folder.
 ```
 bokeh serve --show creditcardvizapp.py
 ```